Who's Watching Oliver: Reception

-The film has received mostly positive reviews from critics with an 80% approval rating at Rotten Tomatoes based on 10 reviews.

 A review at Dread Central praised the film, stating it is "not only recommended, but required."
 Karli Lawson at PopHorror said it is a "disturbing film with plenty of gore."
 Starburst Magazine called it a "fascinating essay on the everyday life of a serial killer."
 Film critic Daniel M. Kimmel stated "this is clearly not a movie for everyone, with the nudity, violence, and just plain insanity" scoring it 3 out of 5.
 Patrick King at Cultured Vultures called it "one of the better horror movies I’ve seen this year."
 Vicki Woods at Morbidly Beautiful said it is a "film that will bring out serious emotions."
 Bloody Disgusting claims that the "themes explored in this film [...] have certainly been done before."
 Roger Moore at Movie Nation scored it 1 out of 4, calling it "torture porn."

 Oliver is listed on WhatCulture's 10 Most Twisted Characters In Modern Horror Movies.